Mount Annan Christian College

-Mount Annan Christian College is an independent non-denominational Christian co-educational early learning, primary and secondary day school, located in Mount Annan, a suburb in the region of Macarthur, New South Wales, Australia.
+Mount Annan Christian College is an independent non-denominational Christian co-educational early learning, primary and secondary day school, located in Currans Hill, a suburb in the region of Macarthur, New South Wales, Australia.

 Mount Annan Christian College was founded as a ministry of C3 New Hope on 12 February 1999 in order to establish a leading Prep to Year 12 school in the heart of the Macarthur region, New South Wales.

 Mount Annan Christian College is a member of the Australian Independent Schools.

 Overview

 The school consists of one large campus in the rural suburb of Mount Annan, and this campus facilitates the three sections of the school: